LGBT+ Labour

-LGBT+ Labour, the Labour Campaign for Lesbian, Gay, Bisexual and Transgender Rights, is a socialist society related to the Labour Party in the United Kingdom.
-Originally called the Gay Labour Group, the purpose of this organisation is to campaign within the Labour Party and wider Labour movement to promote the rights of lesbian, gay, bisexual and transgender (LGBT) peoples, and to encourage members of the LGBT community to support the Labour Party.
+LGBT+ Labour is the socialist society officially representing the LGBTQ wing of the Labour Party in the United Kingdom.
+The purpose of the organisation is to campaign within the Labour Party, and the wider Labour movement to promote the rights of lesbian, gay, bisexual, transgender and queer (LGBTQ) people, and to encourage members of the LGBT community to support the Labour Party.